henriqueholtz/Aws-Struggle/Produtcs/Network/AWS Transit Gateway.md

 Transit Gateway is a connectivity service and it does not specialize in data migration.

+This service is helpful in reducing the complex topology of VPC peering when a lot of systems are involved.

 How AWS Transit Gateway can simplify your network:

 ![img](https://assets-pt.media.datacumulus.com/aws-clf-pt/assets/pt3-q5-i1.jpg)